Blake Shelton: Philanthropy

 In October 2013, Shelton donated $20,000 to the Oklahoma Department of Wildlife Conservation following a concert in Tulsa, Oklahoma.
 The donation was used to support the department's outdoor education programs.
-After the donation, Shelton said "The Wildlife Department's youth education efforts are an important way to get kids back outdoors."
+After the donation, Shelton said, "The Wildlife Department's youth education efforts are an important way to get kids back outdoors."

 In September 2016, he donated $600,000 to the Jimmy Everest Center, a University of Oklahoma College of Medicine hospital for children with blood cancer and blood disorders.
-This donation followed a pair of Shelton's concerts in Oklahoma City which generated the funds that he donated.
+This donation followed a pair of Shelton's concerts in Oklahoma City, which generated the funds that he donated.
 Shelton claims he has a personal tie to the hospital as his cousin's daughter Aspen was diagnosed with cancer and treated at the facility.
 He created the Blake Shelton Cancer Research Program at that same hospital.

-In February 2018, Shelton donated $50,000 to his home town of Tishomingo, Oklahoma.
+In February 2018, Shelton donated $50,000 to his hometown of Tishomingo, Oklahoma.
 He raised the money from ticket sales at his restaurant Ole Red.

 On March 13, 2019, he performed a private concert at his Ole Red Gatlinburg location, celebrating its weeklong grand opening.
-Shelton earned $29,214 from ticket sales and, along with $25,000 from Ryman Hospitality Properties, donated the sum of $54,214 to the Gatlinburg-Pittman High School's music programs.
+Shelton earned $29,214 from ticket sales, and along with $25,000 from Ryman Hospitality Properties, donated the sum of $54,214 to the Gatlinburg-Pittman High School's music programs.

 For a short time at the end of March 2020 into the beginning of April 2020, Shelton reduced the price of his merchandise and donated a portion of his sales to the MusiCares COVID-19 relief fund.

 In April 2020, Shelton donated $150,000 to the "Give from Home Day" fundraiser, a partnership between Oklahoma City ABC affiliate news station KOCO 5 and the Regional Food Bank of Oklahoma with the goal to help feed the hungry during the COVID-19 pandemic in the United States.